TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Profiling types resolution

-When using TypeScript 4.1.x in `build` mode you can profile long type checks by setting "generateTrace" compiler option.
+When using TypeScript 4.3.0 or newer in `build` mode you can profile long type checks by setting "generateTrace" compiler option.
 This is an instruction from [microsoft/TypeScript#40063](https://github.com/microsoft/TypeScript/pull/40063):

 1. Set "generateTrace": "{folderName}" in your `tsconfig.json` (under `compilerOptions`)